Marina, Egypt & Morocco Specialist

 Which book, film or artwork captures Egypt the most?

 I’m a huge Agatha Christie fan, so although it’s a bit of a cliché and perhaps slightly morbid, I’d highly recommend reading Death on the Nile before visiting Egypt.
 It’s a classic murder-mystery thriller with Christie’s infamous plot twists along the way.
-She wrote the novel while touring Egypt in the 1930s, staying in notable hotels including Marriot Mena House in Cairo, the Old Cataract Hotel in Aswan, and while sailing on the Steamship Sudan, one of the Nile’s finest cruisers.
+She wrote the novel while touring Egypt in the 1930s, staying in notable hotels including Marriott Mena House in Cairo, the Old Cataract Hotel in Aswan, and while sailing on the Steamship Sudan, one of the Nile’s finest cruisers.

 Your best piece of travel advice?